DaveMBush/SmartNgRX/apps/documentation/src/app/demo-walkthrough/deleting-rows/index.md

 That's all you have to do to delete a node.
 All the real work is handled by SmartNgRX.

 `RowProxy` is a class that is part of SmartNgRX.
 If you use SmartNgRX, the row you are working with is a `RowProxy` object.
-You may need to cast your row to a `RowProxy`, as we have, to access the `delete` method.
+You can directly access the `delete()` method on the `RowProxy` object without casting.